Resilient Landscapes & Seas Symposium 2026 Programme

 The Resilient Landscapes & Seas Symposium: Collaborating at scale for nature and people taking place at the Royal Botanic Gardens in Edinburgh on 10-11 February 2026 is the first annual RLAS Symposium.
 It will bring together leading organisations and stakeholders interested in large-scale land, freshwater, coastal and marine transformation.

 The Symposium aims to help build a more cohesive community in landscape transformation, share knowledge and best practice, and to connect and provide mutual support to landscape-scale projects across the UK.
-The deadline for registration is Monday 12 January.
+Registration has now closed.

 Programme Overview*